oddbird/oddleventy/content/blog/2024/css-demographics.md

 So where did they come from initially?
 The earliest data I can find is
 [from the 2019 survey](https://2019.stateofcss.com/demographics/#source),
-with the **State of JS**
-as the most popular source.
+with the **State of JS** survey as the most popular source.
-maybe it's not surprising if a majority of those respondents write JS as their primary job?
+Maybe it's not surprising if a majority of those respondents write JS as their primary job?

 In many cases,